-FCTA is an organization of the Teacher Department.
+FCTA is a student-led organization of the Teacher Education Department.
 Its objectives are to provide opportunities for professional development, to promote Christian fellowship among the students in the Teacher Education program, and to generate enthusiasm for the ministry of teaching.
-All prospective teachers are encouraged to attend.
+All Teacher Education majors are considered members of the FCTA.